 When your teenager is eligible for the provisional license take this log, the DE-964 driver education completion certificate and with the other required documents to the Department of Public Safety.
-Required documents: (1) Valid Learner's License (Instruction Permit); (2) Verification of Enrollment and Attendance Form; (3) DE 964 or course completion certificate; (3) 30 Hours Behind-the-Wheel Practice Log; (4) The vehicle used for the Road Test must be able to pass an inspection where everything works properly, have a valid inspection sticker, valid registration sticker, and current insurance; (5) Money to pay for license.
+Required documents: (1) Valid Learner's License (Instruction Permit), (2) Verification of Enrollment and Attendance Form, (3) DE 964 from school which provided the driver education course, (3) 20 Hours Behind-the-Wheel Practice Log, (4) The vehicle used for the Road Test must be able to pass an inspection where everything works properly, have a valid inspection sticker, valid registration sticker, and current insurance, (5) Proof of Residency, and (6) Money to pay for license

-BEHIND THE WHEEL INSTRUCTION LOG 30 HOURS
+BEHIND THE WHEEL INSTRUCTION LOG 20 HOURS

-Behind-the-Wheel Instruction Guide may be downloaded or printed from www.esc13.net/drivers
+Behind-the-Wheel Instruction Guide may be downloaded or printed from www.tea.state.tx.us/drive

-The 30 hours of behind-the-wheel practice must be completed in the presence of an adult who meets the requirements of Section 521.222 (d)(2), Transportation Code before the young driver is eligible for a provisional license.
-Only one (1) hour of behind-the-wheel instruction per day will count towards the 30 hours regardless of the number of hours the student actually drives in a day..
+The 20 hours of behind-the-wheel practice must be completed in the presence of an adult who meets the requirements of Section 521.222 (d)(2), Transportation Code before the young driver is eligible for a provisional license.
+Only one (1) hour of behind-thewheel instruction per day will count towards the 20 hours regardless of the number of hours the student actually drives in a day.

 Getting Ready, Starting, Placing the Vehicle in Motion, and Stopping (p.
-14) Recommended 2 hour -- These practice sessions introduce your teenager to the instrument panel, vehicle controls, and mirror blind spots.
+14) Recommended 1 hour -- These practice sessions introduce your teenager to the instrument panel, vehicle controls, and mirror blind spots.
 The young driver should get ready to drive, start the vehicle, place the vehicle in motion, stop, and secure the vehicle.
 Please review the vehicle owner's manual before and during these practice sessions.

 Moving, Stopping, Steering, Knowing Where You Are (p.
-15) Recommended 3 hours -- Focus on learning the correct procedures for moving, stopping, using reference points, and steering the vehicle at different speeds.
+15) Recommended 2 hours -- Focus on learning the correct procedures for moving, stopping, using reference points, and steering the vehicle at different speeds.
 Begin in a large, level parking lot that is free of obstacles.
 The teenager should practice driving around the perimeter of the lot at 10 and 15 mph.
 Using commentary driving, have your teenager focus on smooth push-pull-slide hand-to-hand steering and stops.
 Your teenager should be taught to ease off the accelerator or use the brake to reduce speed before entering a curve and use slight acceleration to overcome inertia and pull the vehicle out of the curve.
 Ask the teenager to move the vehicle to specified targets in the parking lot at 10 and 15 mph.
 The target is a fixed object that is located 12-20 seconds ahead of the vehicle, in the center of the path of travel, and is what the driver steers toward.
 It can be a car a block ahead, a traffic signal, the crest of a hill, etc. Having a target helps the new driver to: visualize the space the vehicle will be occupying; look far ahead of the vehicle and begin a search to identify risks; improve steering accuracy.
 Focus on smooth acceleration, proper speed, and smooth stops.
 Explain to your teenager that "curling" the toes back to ease pressure off the brake just before stopping results in smoother stops.
 Practice normal smooth stops and hard smooth stops which are done at a slightly higher speed.